 4.1.8.
 Security

-RPL MAY use unsecured messages to reduce message size.
-If there is a single node that uses unsecured RPL messages, link-layer security MUST be present.
-In both cases, a symmetric key is used to secure a message.
-The symmetric key MUST be distributed or established in a secure fashion.
+RPL MAY use unsecured RPL messages to reduce message size.
+If there is a single node that uses unsecured RPL messages, link-layer security MUST be used on all nodes.
+Therefore all RPL messages MUST be secured using either: